 September 2022 Races

-The Birdsville population of just 115 residents will once again swell to thousands for the 140th anniversary edition of the Birdsville Races.
+Despite persistent heavy rain the Birdsville population of just 115 residents once again swelledto thousands for the 140th anniversary edition of the Birdsville Races.

-The carnival will feature 13 races over two days, plus a bumper program of unique outback entertainment and activities including Fashions on the Field, outdoor film and live music, cocktail parties, pub festivities and Fred Brophy’s famous travelling boxing troupe.
+The carnival featured a changed race program over two days, plus a bumper program of unique outback entertainment and activities including Fashions on the Field, outdoor film and live music, cocktail parties, pub festivities and Fred Brophy’s famous travelling boxing troupe.

-Television personality Sammie O’Brien returns as ambassador for the 2022 Birdsville Races and trainers who contest both the April and September Races could potentially bag some of the biggest bonuses in the history of Country racing in Queensland.
+Television personality Sammie O’Brien returned as ambassador for the 2022 Birdsville Races and trainers who contested both the April and September Races bagged some of the biggest bonuses in the history of Country racing in Queensland.

 The Birdsville Races are supported by the Queensland Government, through Tourism and Events Queensland and features on the It’s Live! in Queensland events calendar.

 More info on the Birdsville Races at www.birdsvilleraces.com.